 - IP Claims and Mergers: In a multi-defendant case, Tait helped win dismissal with prejudice of a lawsuit raising IP allegations aimed at a merger agreement in The Florey Institute of Neuroscience and Mental Health v.
 Kleiner Perkins Caufield & Byers et al.,31 F. Supp.
 3d1034, (N.D.
 Cal.
 2014).

-Tait has written research articles and essays on the history, theory, and practice of trade secret and employee mobility law.
+Tait is one of the nation's most widely-published writers on trade secrets law, with numerous research articles and essays on the history, theory, and practice of trade secret and employee mobility law.
 His articles focus on unexplored policy aspects and discontinuities found in these areas.
-These publications have been cited by courts in California and around the country, as well as by scholars and practitioners.
+These publications have been frequently cited by courts in California and around the country, as well as by scholars and practitioners.

 Tait also speaks basic Japanese.EDUCATION: